TheAryamanC/jedi-site/content/_index.md

 ## Latest

 Below are recent posts and articles about Jedi lore, training, and technology.
-Click through the "Posts" menu for the full archive
+Click through the "Posts" menu for the full archive.